 The operational concept behind it would continue, though, through the efforts of a group of Mauser engineers led by Ludwig Vorgrimler working under French control in Alsace beginning in 1948.
 However, after a few years of refining the concept, Vorgrimler grew to be unsatisfied with working there and accepted an offer to participate in a new rifle program in Spain.
 It was here that he further continued his work on the roller-locked design, developing the Spanish rifle that would come to be known as the CETME.
 Soon thereafter, German interest in the design resulted in an agreement in 1954 between the Spanish government and the new company Heckler & Koch to prepare and manufacture the CETME rifle.
 The result was that, after several more years of refinement and development, the Heckler & Koch-refined CETME rifle was adopted by West Germany as the G3 rifle in 1959.

-So how did a U.S.-based company end up producing this uniquely German rifle design on original licensed tooling right here in the United States?
+The Portuguese Connection So how did a U.S.-based company end up producing this uniquely German rifle design on original licensed tooling right here in the United States?
 Ironically through another European country—Portugal.

 In 2003, PTR 91 Inc. (then named JLD Enterprises after its founder Jose Luis Diaz) learned that the H&K-licensed G3 arms making plant equipment in Portugal was about to be offered for sale.
 The company managed to purchase thousands of parts and accessories as well as the tooling, machinery, measuring gauges, original engineering drawings and diagrams required to manufacture the rifle and set it all up in its Connecticut facility.